jannazaman/AI-Project-Heart-Disease/README.md

 # AI-Project-Heart-Disease

+## Overview
+This project aims to predict heart disease using machine learning algorithms, specifically Support Vector Machines (SVM) and Multi-Layer Perceptron (MLP) neural networks.
+The project explores the performance of SVM with different kernels and MLP with various activation functions, highlighting their strengths in capturing both linear and non-linear patterns in the data.

 ## Features
 Below are the details and descriptions of the data features.
 - 13 Features and 1 Target